Export Control Regulations - Summary

 - the training or offering of services involving controlled equipment or information to foreign nationals; and

 - transactions with, or providing services to, certain foreign countries or individuals who are on embargo lists.

 Fortunately, the vast majority of research and teaching activity at NYU falls within one or more of the following exemptions to the EAR and ITAR regulations:

 Most items and information a university researcher wants to physically export outside the U.S. will not have a "dual use" or military application and should therefore, fall under a broad exception to the licensing requirement.
-However, if the item or information involves one or more of the following general categories, check the Export Administration Regulations Database and consult with Paul Horn, Senior Vice Provost for Research for assistance in determining if a license might be necessary:
+However, if the item or information involves one or more of the following general categories, check USML and/or CCL and consult with Stacie Bloom, Vice Provost for Research for assistance in determining if a license might be necessary:

 - defense and military related technologies or services;

 - chemicals, microorganisms or biotoxins which could be used for terrorist purposes;

 - materials processing (anti-friction bearings, crucibles made of materials resistant to liquid actinide metals, valve bearings, generators and equipment related to nuclear material handling, piping, fittings and valves, explosives or detonators, chemical vapor deposition furnaces, robots, etc.);